What Is A Session IPA?

 “We’re really looking to build in the brewhouse a very solid and very distinctly orange citrus character,” Scott says, “and then in the dry-hopping we’re looking to add on top of that, for aroma, the tropical elements and a little bit of pineyness.”

-“Thirty IBU is really the perfect place for Summer Break where you know it’s a hoppy beer, but it’s very drinkable because it’s not overly bitter — and certainly the bitterness doesn’t linger,” he says.
+And at 30 international bitterness units (IBU), “you know it’s a hoppy beer, but it’s very drinkable because it’s not overly bitter,” Scott says.
 “So that repeatability, that crushability is really a part of the balance.”

 Looking for more?